BYU-ODH/yvideo-client/YVideo-Project-Structure.md

 #### Handlers

 The `handlers` object contains any event handlers for user input.
-If the handlers are used on elements which emit an `Event` object, it may be useful to use "Courrier Functions", which allow a custom parameter, while keeping the `Event` object in order to prevent the default action:
+If the handlers are used on elements which emit an `Event` object, it may be useful to use "Courier Functions", which allow a custom parameter, while keeping the `Event` object in order to prevent the default action:

 ```js
 handleTextChange: e => text => {